knurling-rs/defmt/book/src/faq-for-library-authors.md

 ## What is `defmt`?

-`defmt` is a library to efficiently send logs from an embedded device to a host computer.
+`defmt` is a logging framework for deferred formatting on resource-constrained embedded devices.
+It provides a familiar logging API while staying cheap enough for microcontrollers.

+`defmt` gets its efficiency from:
+- deferred string interpolation: the program on the microcontroller sends compact binary data, and the host formats it later.
+- string interning: format strings don't end up on the microcontroller and are not sent with each log frame.
+- compact encoding and compression: useful logs can fit through bandwidth-constrained channels.
+- no allocations: formatting does not need runtime allocation on the target.
+- no reliance on `core::fmt`: `Format` implementations encode values directly, avoiding expensive string formatting on the target and reducing both runtime overhead and flash usage.

 For more details, see [Introduction](./introduction.md).

-It does this by separating compile-time information (format strings) from runtime information (values interpolated into format strings).
-Types implement `Format` so defmt can encode their values.
+Types implement `Format` so `defmt` can encode their values.
 If you want your library to support `defmt`, public types that users may log should implement this trait.

 ## Should my library support `defmt`?